 The Issuer has established its social bond framework (the Social Bond Framework).
 Under the Social Bond Framework, the Issuer may issue social bonds to finance and/or refinance, in whole or in part, social/affordable housing projects falling within the categories set out in the Social Bond Framework or other activities carried out in support of those projects and the provider's social purpose.
+Such activities include (but are not limited to) the development of new homes and the refurbishment and retrofit of existing homes.
 The Issuer may, in the future, update the Social Bond Framework.

 The Issuer has established its sustainable bond framework (the Sustainable Bond Framework).
 Under the Sustainable Bond Framework, the Issuer may issue sustainable bonds to finance and/or refinance, in whole or in part, social/affordable housing projects falling within the categories set out in the Sustainable Bond Framework or other activities carried out in support of those projects and the provider's social purpose.
+Such activities include (but are not limited to) the development of new homes and the refurbishment and retrofit of existing homes.
 The Issuer may, in the future, update the Sustainable Bond Framework.